Etiology of speech and language disorders in children

 - Paradise JL, Feldman HM, Campbell TF, et al. Tympanostomy tubes and developmental outcomes at 9 to 11 years of age.
 N Engl J Med 2007; 356:248.

-- Owens RE, Metz DE, Haas A. Introduction to Communication Disorders, Allyn and Bacon, Needham Heights, MA 2000. p.182.
+- Owens RE, Metz DE, Haas A. Childhood language impairments.
+In: Introduction to Communication Disorders, Allyn & Bacon, Needham Heights, MA 2000. p.181.

 - Sanchez GV.
 Fetal Alcohol syndrome: Implication for speech, language and hearing.
 Texas J Audiol Speech Pathol 1994; 20:16.